Frequently Asked Questions

 As USC undergraduates, RHP students are eligible for need-based financial aid.
 For full details on how to apply for need-based financial aid, including instructions and deadlines, please visit the USC Financial Aid website.

 Financial aid may include scholarships and grants, loans, and/or Federal Work-Study.
 Students must meet all requirements and deadlines.
 Note that this often means you will need to submit financial aid materials before you know whether you have been admitted to the University.
+USC is need-blind in its admission process—a student’s financial need will never influence an admission decision.
+In fact, nearly two-thirds of undergraduate students at USC receive financial aid.

 What if I am unsure of my major?